 - When operating the engine in cold districts or high altitudes, the fuel cetane number should be equal to 45 or higher. - The sulfur content must not exceed 15 ppm by volume.
 A higher sulfur content fuel may cause sulfuric acid corrosion in the cylinders of the engines.
-Especially in U.S.A. and Canada, Ultra Low Sulfur fuel must be used. - In EU, sulfur content shall not exceed 10 ppm (15 ppm at point of final distribution). - Use the fuel that can be used where the temperature is 12 °C (53.6 °F) lower than the expected lowest temperature to prevent the fuel from freezing. - Bio-diesel fuels.
-See Biodiesel fuels on page 45. - Water and sediment in the fuel should not exceed 200 mg/kg. - Ash content not exceed 0.01 % by mass. - Carbon residue content not to exceed 0.35 % by volume.
+Especially in U.S.A. and Canada, Ultra Low Sulfur fuel must be used. - · Use the fuel that can be used where the temperature is 12 °C (53.6 °F) lower than the expected lowest temperature to prevent the fuel from freezing. - Bio-diesel fuels.
+See Bio-diesel fuels on page 45. - Water and sediment in the fuel should not exceed 0.05 % by volume. - Ash content not to exceed 0.01 % by volume. - Carbon residue content not to exceed 0.35 % by volume.
 Less than 0.1 % is preferred. - Total aromatics content should not exceed 35 % by volume.
 Less than 30 % is preferred.